corrode/corrode.github.io/content/blog/simple/index.md

 As in life, complexity creeps in when you're not looking.

 Nothing in Rust forces us to make things harder than they should be.
-You can write easy to understand code in Rust just like in any other language.
+You can write easy-to-understand code in Rust just like in any other language.
 In code reviews, however, I often see people trying to outsmart themselves and stumble over their own shoestrings.

 Good code is mostly boring; especially for production use.